Who is this article for?

-The Code42 API documentation viewers are publicly available.
-You can see them in a browser without signing in.
+Code42 API documentation is publicly available on the Code42 Developer Portal.
+You can see it in a browser without signing in.
 But the API resources themselves only work for you under these conditions:

 - You have a product plan that includes access to the Code42 API.

 - Your credentials rely on local authentication.
 SSO or authentication through any third-party provider will not work.

 - Your role provides permission to access the data necessary to a given API resource.
 For example, if you do not have permission to change device settings in the Code42 console, then you don't have permission to change device settings with the API.

 If your API calls fail because you do not have permission to use them, you will see reply messages like these:

 - HTTP 401 Unauthorized

 - Your Code42 product plan does not permit use of the Code42 API.